Avian influenza (bird flu)

 • Agriculture Victoria on 136 186 (Monday–Friday, 8 am – 6 pm)

 Good biosecurity practices are essential to reduce the risk of disease.
-For more information please see:
+For more information visit:

 Ongoing outbreaks of H5N1 globally have increased the level of risk to Australia for incursions of HPAI viruses of global concern.
 Occasional outbreaks of internationally notifiable highly pathogenic avian influenza (non-H5N1) and of low pathogenicity avian influenza have occurred on poultry farms in Australia.